World War II forces sweetheart singer Vera Lynn dies at 103

 She took her stage name from her grandmother’s maiden name.
 She started singing in social clubs at age 7 and dropped out of school by 11 when she started touring Britain with a traveling variety show.
 By 17 she was a band singer, and at 21 — when the war started — she was a known performer.

 She married band musician Harry Lewis in 1941, and he went on to manage her career.
+They had one daughter, Virginia.

 Lynn appeared in a handful of films: “We’ll Meet Again” (1942), playing a young dancer who discovers her singing voice; “Rhythm Serenade” (1943), in which she plays a woman who joins the Women’s Royal Navy and organizes a nursery in a munitions factory; and “One Exciting Night” (1944), a comedy about a singer who is mistakenly caught up in a kidnapping.

 While Lynn is best remembered for her work during the war, she had great success during the post-war years.
 Her “Auf Wiedersehen Sweetheart” in 1952 became the first record by an English artist to top the American Billboard charts, staying there for nine weeks.
 Lynn’s career flourished in the 1950s, peaking with “My Son, My Son,’’ a No. 1 hit in 1954.